Champion Logo

 Is Champion a women’s brand?

 The brand produces products for both men and women, catering to everyone interested in sports and an active lifestyle.
-Their extensive range of products meets the needs of various customers, regardless of gender.
+Their extensive product range meets the needs of customers of various genders.

 The men’s and women’s lines include sports equipment to enhance athletic performance.
-The brand offers casual and stylish clothing designed for everyday wear, including comfortable and fashionable styles for non-sports purposes.
+The brand offers casual and stylish clothing for everyday wear, including comfortable, fashionable styles for non-sports use.
 It is a universal brand that caters to both men and women.

 Does Nike own a Champion?